sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

  * stationary vs moving camera etc.

-Below are a few latest trackers which with deep learning capabilities and corresponding insights to each of them:
+Below are a few latest trackers with deep learning capabilities and corresponding insights to each of them:

 **Testing Setup:**

 * These trackers are tested on 6 testing videos taken from static CCVT camera where humans are walking.
 * All the timing performance is taken on NVIDIA RTX 2080 10GB.
-* Trackers are tested with default settings provided by author's git repo.
+* Trackers are tested with default settings provided by the author's git repo.
 * We used Yolo v3 (coco 80 classes) as Object detection for all the trackers.

 **1. [Simple online and realtime tracking][1]**